urbantrout/docs/en/templating/examples/rss-feed.md

 # RSS Feed

 The following template can be used to provide a RSS 2.0 feed on your site.
-It assumes that you have a [global set](../../globals.md) with the handle “globals”, with a field called “siteDescription”.
+It assumes that you have a [global set](../../globals.md) with the handle `globals`, with a field called `siteDescription`.

-Tip: If you save this in a template that ends with a “.rss” file extension, Craft will even serve it with an `application/rss+xml` MIME type.
+> {tip} If you save this in a template that ends with a `.rss` file extension, Craft will even serve it with an `application/rss+xml` MIME type.

 ```twig
 <?xml version="1.0"?>